Vertical stellar density distribution in a non-isothermal galactic disc: Formulation of the Problem

 referred to as the $\sech^{2}$ model describing the vertical distribution of stars for a stars-alone isothermal disc.
 Here $\rho_{0}$ denotes the mid-plane density and $z_{0}$ is a measure of the scale height.
 Now when the vertical velocity dispersion becomes a function of $z$, Eq.(3) can be written as

-Any general analytic form of velocity dispersion can be put into this equation.
+Any general analytic form of velocity dispersion can be used in this equation.
 In this paper, we consider the vertical velocity dispersion $\sigma_{z}$ to increase linearly along $z$, based on most of the observed data in literature (discussed later in Sec 2.2.1), and write its expression as